matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 Homeservers are not expected to enforce these namespaces, as future expansions may be unknown to the server, but clients are expected to use the correct namespace for field creation/updates.

-The namespace for field names is defined as follows:

 - The namespace `m.*` is reserved for fields defined in the Matrix specification.
 This field may have special entry/display requirements that are defined in the Matrix specification.
 If a client does not recognise a field in this namespace, it may attempt to display it, but should not attempt to update the content in case it has special requirements.
 - The namespace `u.*` is reserved for user-defined fields.
-The portion of the string after the `u.` is defined the display name of this field.
+The portion of the string after the `u.` is defined as the display name of this field.
 These user-defined fields will always be string format, and as measured in UTF-8 byte counts, the key and value must not be longer than 128 bytes and 512 bytes respectively.
 - Client-specific or unstable fields MUST use the Java package naming convention: `tld.name.*`.